Download the QPE benefits infographic here.

-Students who receive a Quality Daily Physical Education (QDPE) program taught by a specialist perform better on motor skill and fitness tests (Marshall & Bouffard, 1997; McKenzie et al., 1998;) and had better physiological outcomes( McKenzie et al., 1995; Sallis et al., 1997; Trudeau et al., 1998).
+Students who receive a Quality Daily Physical Education (QDPE) program taught by a qualified, enthusiastic teacher perform better on motor skill and fitness tests (Marshall & Bouffard, 1997; McKenzie et al., 1998;) and had better physiological outcomes( McKenzie et al., 1995; Sallis et al., 1997; Trudeau et al., 1998).

 2. Increased Motivation Towards Activity

 Students score higher on enjoyment, attitudes and knowledge towards healthy lifestyles when they receive a QDPE program (Bungum et al., 2000; Janzen et al., 2003).

 3. Enhanced Academic Performance

 Students who receive regularly scheduled physical education classes maintain, and often enhance, academic performance (Chomitz et al., 2009; Sallis et al., 1997; Shephard, 1997; Trudeau & Shephard, 2008).